 One of our longest-running partnerships is with Watchcombe Vineyard, just down the road from us here in Axe Valley.
 Watchcombe provides us with the cooler climate grape varieties such as Pinot Noir, Chardonnay, Pinot Gris and Bacchus, and you can find out more about them here.

 Meanwhile, in Essex, The Crouch Valley is home to the Great Whitmans Vineyard.
 One of the largest vineyards in the UK, we mainly get the Bacchus from their grounds in Maldon.
-Thanks to a wonderfully unique microclimate, the grapes can stay on the vine for longer which helps to contribute to a beautiful end product.
-More information on Great Whitmans and how we use their grapes can be found here.
+Thanks to a wonderfully unique microclimate, the grapes can stay on the vine for longer, which helps to contribute to a beautiful end product.
+You can find more information on Great Whitmans Vineyard and how we use their grapes here.